Where is Gabby?: People, law officials from all around search for the missing girl, fiance Brian Laundrie

 ST. PETERSBURG, Fla. — Twenty-two-year-old Gabby Petito and her fiancé Brian Laundrie took their Ford sprinter van and set out on a cross-country road trip this summer along the West coast.

-Gabby diligently kept in touch with her family serial times a week throughout the trip.
+Gabby diligently kept in touch with her family several times a week throughout the trip.
 So when her family stopped hearing from her, they knew something was wrong.

 After Brian returned home in Gabby's van without her and days went by without contact, concerned relatives filed a missing person report.